Nothing

 #'

-#' direction specified in `abnormal` (e.g. high or low) we condition on baseline range result and count
+#' For each direction specified via the `abnormal` parameter (e.g. High or Low), we condition on baseline

-#' patients in the numerator and denominator as follows:
+#' range result and count patients in the numerator and denominator as follows for each of the following

-#' * `Not <Abnormal>`
+#' * `Not <abnormality>`

-#' * `<Abnormal>`
+#' * `<Abnormality>`

-#' * `denom`: the number of patients with abnormality at baseline
+#' * `denom`: The number of patients with abnormality at baseline.

 #' * `Total`

-#' * `denom`: the number of patients with at least one valid measurement post-baseline
+#' * `num`: The number of patients with at least one post-baseline record and at least one abnormality

 #'